 8. Cost-Effective Travel

 Interrail travel is great-value.
-If you’re making a simple one-stop journey in Europe, then you’re likely to be better off buying an individual ticket, but if you have more complicated, multi-stop trips then you’re almost always better off with an Interrail pass.
+If you’re making a simple one-stop journey in Europe, you’ll likely be better off buying an individual ticket.
+Still, if you have more complicated, multi-stop trips, then you’re almost always better off with an Interrail pass.

-If you’re looking for some downtime at the beach, you can swap the pricey French Riviera for Bulgaria or other beaches in Eastern Europe.
+If you’re looking for some downtime at the beach, you can swap the pricey French Riviera for Bulgaria or other Eastern European beaches.
 With the freedom of an Interrail pass, you can travel to places where your budget will go further.

 9. Massive Variety and Contrasts

-Europe boasts 50-plus countries and dozens of languages and myriad cultural differences.
-It may be just on our doorstep, but there is a world of difference and variety just waiting to be explored.
+Europe boasts 50-plus countries and dozens of languages, and myriad cultural differences.
+It may be just on our doorstep, but a world of difference and variety is just waiting to be explored.
 From the sunny shores of Greece to the glaciers of Norway, all can be discovered on an Interrail trip.

 10. Broadens Your View of the World